Contents

 2

-kubectl apply -f mysql-nodeport-service.yaml
+kubectl apply -f mariadb-nodeport-service.yaml

-minikube service mysql-nodeport
+minikube service mariadb-nodeport

 Mailhog